-This particular hike is easy and almost everyone can do it, even the most inexperienced hikers.
+This particular hike is on the easier side than other hikes in Norway and we’d say almost everyone can do it, even the most inexperienced hikers.
 The estimated time for this hike from the village of Aurlandsvangen to Stegastein Viewpoint is around 3-4 hours up and down again.

 Please note: This hike is marked as a RED hike in Norway.
-This is one of the harder categories of hikes in Norway, and more strenuous hikes get this classification, however due to its relatively short distance, based on our experience doing the hike to Stegastein viewing platform, we still would call it an easy hike.
-Don’t rush and take your time!
+This is one of the harder categories of hikes in Norway, and more strenuous hikes get this classification, however, due to its relatively short distance, based on our experience doing the hike to Stegastein viewing platform, we still would call it one of the easier hikes in Norway and our advice is don’t rush, and take your time!